 - Be proactive on social media platforms.
 If someone asks a question, be prompt in responding to the query

 - Use a social media listening tool to find relevant content to your brand.
-If you a find a tweet about someone looking for a relevant product, do not hesitate to respond!
+If you find a tweet about someone looking for a relevant product, do not hesitate to respond!

 - Have an email newsletter program in place